 Since Everglades is a national park there is not any choice of restaurants.
 But luckily there’s a restaurant almost right across the main road from Shark Valley.
 It’s he yellow Miccosukee Restaurant where they serve traditional Miccosukee portions.
 What would you say about gator bites and frog legs for lunch?

 Outside the Miccosukee Restaurant you can take an airboat ride on the swamp.
 And you can find more Everglades airboat riding places on Tamiami Trail.

 I really liked the colorful Miccosukee restaurant.
 It was a perfect place to stop at even though we didn’t see any alligators in the river – but never mind, we had alligator meat on our plates.

 Miccosukee Indian Village

-And the locals here don’t only use their cars, they had airboats parked in front of their houses and I also saw mailboxes that looked like manatees!
-Of course airboats are a good way of transport and very practical in this kind of swampy area.
+In addition to their cars, the locals had airboats parked in front of their houses.
+Of course airboats are very practical in this kind of swampy area.

 Miccosukee Alligator Show

 The Miccosukee Indians organize stunning alligator shows.
 This man is so brave and he’s doing a very hard work with these wild animals!

 Would you be you brave enough to hold a little baby alligator in your hands?

 You can read more about the Miccosukee Indian Village here.